kanak227/OriginCheck/README.md

-# CheckOrigin: AI vs. Human Text Identification System
+# OriginCheck: AI vs. Human Text Identification System

-CheckOrigin is a research-driven project designed to distinguish between human-authored text and AI-generated content.
-By leveraging a hybrid neural network architecture that combines structural linguistic analysis with deep semantic processing, CheckOrigin achieves high accuracy in identifying the source of textual content.
+OriginCheck is a research-driven project designed to distinguish between human-authored text and AI-generated content.
+By leveraging a hybrid neural network architecture that combines structural linguistic analysis with deep semantic processing, OriginCheck achieves high accuracy in identifying the source of textual content.

 ## Project Overview

 In the era of Large Language Models (LLMs), the boundary between human and machine-generated content is increasingly blurred.
-CheckOrigin addresses this challenge by analyzing not just the semantic content, but also the "linguistic fingerprints"—statistical and structural patterns unique to human writing versus algorithmic generation.
+OriginCheck addresses this challenge by analyzing not just the semantic content, but also the "linguistic fingerprints"—statistical and structural patterns unique to human writing versus algorithmic generation.

 ### Core Features